ba-st/Stargate/docs/how-to/how-to-startup-API.md

-# How to startup an API
+# How to start up an API

 To start up an API you need to instantiate `HTTPBasedRESTfulAPI` providing the required configuration and the controllers to install.